rendleyhq/docs.rendleysdk.com/getting-started/save-restore.md

 ```

 ::: tip
-Avoid calling the `deserialize` multiple times for reflecting changes in the JSON as this will reinitialize lots of resources and will be a performance hit.
-Instead, apply just the differences.
+Avoid calling `deserialize` multiple times to reflect changes in the JSON, as this will reinitialize many resources and may negatively impact performance.
+Instead, apply only the differences when necessary.
 :::